cauradel/Titanic-Machine-Learning-Project/README.md

 # Titanic-Machine-Learning-Project
 According to machine learning models, would Jack have survived the Titanic regardless of the door controversy ?
+This project involves Data Cleaning and use of machine learning algorithms.

 Introduction